orbitdb/field-manual/01_Tutorial/07_Conclusion.md

 If you have issues with the tutorial, if you find errors or simply have a suggestion as to better approaches, please create a pull request and provide feedback.

-The next part of the book, [Thinking Peer to Peer](../02_Thinking_Peer_to_Peer), expands on the deeper concepts that you've been exposed to here at a higher level.
+The next part of the book, [Thinking Peer to Peer](../02_Thinking_Peer_to_Peer), expands on the concepts that you've been exposed to here at a higher level.
 Read on.